The power of video is rising.

 Step 1: Invite Colleagues & Coworkers to Participate

 You have several options when it comes to creating your onboarding.
 Do you want to make it alone?
 Or are you getting others involved?
-As suggested above, we do recommend getting other team members and management involved.
+As suggested above, we recommend getting other team members and management involved.

 It's simple to get others involved.
 You need to send them a unique link that VidDay has created specifically for you.
 Here is where they can upload their portion of the onboarding video.
 Don't worry; you don't need to send them out in any particular order.